 This gene belongs to the G-protein coupled receptor 1 family, opsin subfamily.
 It encodes the blue cone pigment gene which is one of three types of cone photoreceptors responsible for normal color vision.
 Defects in this gene are the cause of tritan color blindness (tritanopia).
 Affected individuals lack blue and yellow sensory mechanisms while retaining those for red and green.
 Defective blue vision is characteristic. [provided by RefSeq, Jul 2008]

 GeneCards Summary for OPN1SW Gene

 OPN1SW (Opsin 1 (Cone Pigments), Short-Wave-Sensitive) is a Protein Coding gene.
-Diseases associated with OPN1SW include color blindness and colorblindness, tritan.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with OPN1SW include colorblindness, tritan and blue color blindness.
+Among its related pathways are Signaling by GPCR and Infectious disease.
 GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
-An important paralog of this gene is RGR.
+An important paralog of this gene is OPN1LW.

 UniProtKB/Swiss-Prot for OPN1SW Gene

 Visual pigments are the light-absorbing molecules that mediate vision.
 They consist of an apoprotein, opsin, covalently linked to cis-retinal.